jessecambon/Data-Science-Sandbox/README.md

 <a href = "https://github.com/jessecambon/Data-Science-Cookbook/blob/master/R/Titanic.md#logistic-regression-model"><img src="https://github.com/jessecambon/Data-Science-Cookbook/blob/master/rmd_images/Titanic/logistic-regression-1.png" height="150px"/></a>
 </span>

 The purpose of this repository is to provide code and resources that can be quickly adapted and used for data science projects.
-An emphasis is placed on having clear understandable code that can be easily replicated.
-I make use of inbuilt datasets as much as possible so that there is no need to download external datasets.
 For more explanation and material on R visit [my blog](https://jessecambon.github.io/).

-## Resources
+## General
 * [Resources](Resources.md) - Websites and references that I find helpful for data science projects
 * [How to Git](Git-HowTo.md) - version control with git
 * [How to Anaconda](Anaconda-HowTo.md) - managing environments with Anaconda